 Vecuronium bromide is also compatible in solution with: bacteriostatic water for injection (NOT FOR USE IN NEWBORNS) Use within 5 days of mixing with the above solution.

 Reconstituted vecuronium bromide, which has an acid pH, should not be mixed with alkaline solutions (e.g., barbiturate solutions such as thiopental) in the same syringe or administered simultaneously during intravenous infusion through the same needle or through the same intravenous line.

-- When reconstituted with sterile water for injection or other compatible I.V. solutions not containing an antimicrobial preservative (e.g., sterile water for injection): Refrigerate vial.
-Use within 24 hours.
-Single use only.
+Single Dose Use: When reconstituted with compatible IV solutions not containing an antimicrobial preservative (e.g., sterile water for injection), refrigerate and use within 24 hours.
 Discard unused portion.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.

 Risk Of Medication Errors

 Accidental administration of neuromuscular blocking agents may be fatal.
 Store vecuronium bromide for injection with the cap and ferrule intact and in a manner that minimizes the possibility of selecting the wrong product.

 Vecuronium Bromide for Injection is supplied as follows:

 |10 mg vecuronium bromide||0143-9234-10||Box of 10 vials|